GerwinLaagland/rf-community-tools-demo/readme.md

 ```

 # Credits
-This project is heavily inspired by a technical demo created by Stavroula Ventoura and first showcased at Athens Open‑conf.
+This project is heavily inspired by a technical demo created by Stavroula Ventoura which was first showcased at Athens Open‑conf.
+It has been repurposed with her assistance and permission.